Kaushik-Ss/Discord-cosmetics-Store-bot-ev.io/README.md

 # ev.io-cosmetics-bot
 - This bot lists skin roation of a halo based online first person shooter browser game ev.io .
 - The bot uses a endpoint provided by the developer[Forgeable].
 The bots functionality was enxtended after the public release.
-- Uses discord api to estabilish connection to the bot here is the wokring link to invite the bot to your discord server.[Invite bot](https://discord.com/api/oauth2/authorize?client_id=892386694987395073&permissions=2048&scope=bot)
+- Uses discord api to estabilish connection to the bot here is the wokring link to invite the bot to your discord server.
+[Invite bot](https://discord.com/api/oauth2/authorize?client_id=892386694987395073&permissions=2048&scope=bot)
 - This bot was created in a short span of time with limited resources.
 - Was paid 40 dollar ingame credit for creating the bot
 #### Few fun facts